-In addition to our current CNS drug candidates, our wholly-owned subsidiary, VistaStem Therapeutics (VistaStem) has developed stem cell technology-based, pipeline-enabling capabilities involving application of human pluripotent stem cell (hPSC) technologies.
-VistaStem's customized cardiac bioassay system, CardioSafe 3D, has been developed to discover and develop small molecule New Chemical Entities (NCEs) for our CNS pipeline or out-licensing.
-In addition, VistaStem's stem cell technologies involving hPSC-derived blood, cartilage, heart and liver cells have multiple potential applications in the cell therapy (CT) and regenerative medicine (RM) fields.

-To advance potential CT and RM applications of VistaStem's hPSC technologies related to heart cells, we licensed to BlueRock Therapeutics LP, a next generation CT/RM company formed jointly by Bayer AG and Versant Ventures and acquired by Bayer AG in 2019, rights to develop and commercialize certain proprietary technologies relating to the production of cardiac stem cells for the treatment of heart disease.
-As a result of its acquisition of BlueRock Therapeutics in 2019, Bayer AG now holds such rights (the Bayer Agreement).
-VistaStem retains all rights to such technologies to discover and develop small molecule NCEs and certain other applications not licensed pursuant to the Bayer Agreement.
-In a manner similar to the Bayer Agreement, we may pursue additional VistaStem collaborations involving rights to develop and commercialize its hPSC technologies for production of blood, cartilage, and/or liver cells for CT and RM applications, including, among other indications, treatment of arthritis, cancer and liver disease.
+In addition to our current CNS drug candidates, we have stem cell technology-based, pipeline-enabling programs through our wholly-owned subsidiary, VistaStem Therapeutics (VistaStem).
+VistaStem is focused on applying pluripotent stem cell (hPSC) technology to discover and develop, by utilizing CardioSafe 3D, our customized cardiac bioassay system, small molecule New Chemical Entities (NCEs) for our CNS pipeline or for out-licensing.
+VistaStem's stem cell technology involving hPSC-derived blood, cartilage, heart and liver cells has multiple potential applications.
+To advance potential regenerative medicine (RM) applications of VistaStem's cardiac stem cell technology, we licensed to BlueRock Therapeutics LP, a next generation cell therapy and RM company which was acquired by Bayer AG in 2019, rights to certain proprietary technologies relating to the production of cardiac stem cells for the treatment of heart disease (the BlueRock/Bayer Agreement).
+In a manner similar to the BlueRock/Bayer Agreement, we may pursue additional collaborations or licensing transactions involving VistaStem's blood, cartilage, and/or liver cells derived from hPSCs for cell-based therapy, cell repair therapy, RM and/or tissue engineering.